cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Security considerations {#hash2base-sec}

 For security, hash2base should be collision resistant, and should map its input to a uniformly random element of F. To this end, hash2base requires a cryptographic hash function H which satisfies the following properties:

 1. The number of bits output by H should be b >= 2 * k for sufficient collision resistance, where k is the target security level in bits.
 (This is needed for a birthday bound of approximately 2^(-k).)
+2. H is modeled as a random oracle, so its output must be indistinguishable from a uniformly random bit string.

 For example, for 128-bit security, b >= 256 bits; in this case, SHA256 would be an appropriate choice for H.
-2. H must output a uniformly random bit string.
-That is, it must be a random oracle.

-Ensuring that the hash2base output is a uniform random element of F requires care, even when H outputs a uniformly random string, as is generally assumed (in other words, even when modeling H as a random oracle).
+Ensuring that the hash2base output is a uniform random element of F requires care, even when H outputs a uniformly random string.
 For example, if H=SHA256 and F is a field of characteristic p = 2^255 - 19, then the result of reducing H(msg) (a 256-bit integer) modulo p is slightly more likely to be in \[0, 38\] than if the value were selected uniformly at random.